Ehsan-Home/React-CheatSheet/Context-translate/README.md

 ## Basic idea
-It is used for communication between parent and nested children.(Root to leaf children that has no inner components.)
+It is used for communication between parent and nested children.
 <br /><br />

 ## Relation of parent & children in Context